radio24/TorBox/lib/filesharing/README.md

 ```

 ## Considerations
-**TBS** is running with Django Framework, so the file-path directory should be set on the
+**TFS** is running with Django Framework, so the file-path directory should be set on the
 web server to point static and media directories.
 This will be handled by TorBox Menu.